 ASX Principle Reference Compliance Principle 1: Lay solid foundations for management and oversight 1.1 Companies should establish the function reserved to the board and those delegated to senior executives and disclose those functions.
-2 b Comply 1.2 Companies should disclose the process for evaluating the performance of senior executives.
-5a, 5l b Comply 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1.
-2a, 2b, 5a, 5l b Comply Principle 2: Structure the board to add value 2.1 A majority of the board should be independent directors.
-2a, 2d, 2l h Comply 2.2 The chair should be an independent director.
-2 c Comply 2.3 The roles of chair and managing director should not be exercised by the same individual.
-2a, 2 c Comply 2.4 The board should establish a nomination committee.
-2h, 2i, 3l b Comply 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors.
+21 o Comply 1.2 Companies should disclose the process for evaluating the performance of senior executives.
+5a, 5b o Comply 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1.
+2a, 2b, 5a, 5b o Comply Principle 2: Structure the board to add value - 2.1 A majority of the board should be independent directors.
+2a, 2d, 2h n Comply 2.2 The chair should be an independent director.
+20 c Comply 2.3 The roles of chair and managing director should not be exercised by the same individual.
+2a, 2d c Comply 2.4 The board should establish a nomination committee.
+2h, 2i, 3k o Comply 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors.
 2g, 3d c Comply 2.6 Provide the information in the Guide to reporting on this Principle 2.
-2a, 2b, 2d, 2j, 3l b Comply
+2a, 2b, 2d, 2j, 3b o Comply

-8 Checklist for summarising the best practice recommendations and compliance (continued)
+Corporate Governance Statement (Continued) 8 Checklist for summarising the best practice recommendations and compliance (continued)